Comparing Fonts: Embrilliance & Hatch

 Nearly all the BX fonts I've digitized were created as closest join characters but they only work that way in the program where they were digitized where they are still objects.

-Why Do I Make BX Fonts but Not ESA?
+Why Do I Have Mostly BX Fonts but Not ESA?

 In Punto, they work like the ESA fonts for Hatch.
 They are fully editable objects mapped to keystrokes so that they can be selected from a menu and used like a text processor.
 Plus, they are closest point joins.